basho/stableboy/README.md

 #### Gotchas or Known Issues

 You **cannot** use Bridged Networking for your virtualbox VM's.
 There is no good way to retrieve the IP address of VM's in that case.
-If you need Bridged Networking, try using the `file` backend and specify your IP addresses manually.
+If you need Bridged Networking, try using the `sb_file` backend and specify your IP addresses manually.
 For a description of networking types supported in VirtualBox, see [the manual](https://www.virtualbox.org/manual/ch06.html).

 ## Optional Flags

 ### --vm or -i
-Currently this defaults to `file`.
+Currently this defaults to `sb_file`.
 This will in the future be used to support different backends such as SmartOS (KVM)

 ### --debug or -d
 Print a **lot** of debug output.